Medieval supermodels

 Elaborately decorated letters

 On the more upscale end of things is the model book known as the Macclesfield Alphabet Book.
-It was made and used in fifteenth-century England, apparently for the transmission of ideas to decorators or their assistants.
+It was made and used in 15th-century England, apparently for the transmission of ideas to decorators or their assistants.

 The artisans were offered quite a lot of choice, given that we encounter no less than fourteen different alphabets on its pages.
 What makes this book so special, however, is their quality and the manner in which the letters are designed: their shapes are produced by human figures in various uncomfortable positions—doing yoga exercises, it seems.

-Giovannino de Grassi, Alphabet Book, late 14th century, Bergamo, Biblioteca Civica, MS Cassaf.
-1.21
+Giovannino de Grassi, Alphabet Book, late 14th century (Biblioteca Civica, Bergamo, MS Cassaf.
+1.21)

-Anonymous Lombard (Workshop of Giovannino de'Grassi), Two studies of a cheetah (detail), 1410.
-Watercolour and bodycolour on vellum, 16.4 x 12.3 cm. © Trustees of the British Museum
+Anonymous Lombard (workshop of Giovannino de Grassi), Two Studies of a Cheetah, 1410, watercolor and bodycolor on vellum, 16.4 x 12.3 cm (© The Trustees of the British Museum, London)

-Anonymous Lombard (workshop of Giovannino de’Grassi), Two studies of a cheetah, 1410, watercolor and bodycolor on vellum, 16.4 x 12.3 cm. © Trustees of the British Museum
+Anonymous Lombard (workshop of Giovannino de Grassi), Two Studies of a Cheetah, 1410, watercolor and bodycolor on vellum, 16.4 x 12.3 cm (© The Trustees of the British Museum, London)

-A similar subject matter is encountered in the alphabet book of the Italian artist Giovannino de Grassi (above).
+A similar subject matter is encountered in the alphabet book of the Italian artist Giovannino de Grassi.
 This book was created at the Visconti court in Milan and features both initial letters and stand-alone drawings.
 The Visconti’s were important patrons of the arts and so it makes sense that we see their generosity extend into the world of book production.

 Marginal decoration